Potty training can begin long before your child sits on one. Learn how to start preparing for potty training with these 8 simple tips.

 Start by buying a potty and allowing your child to be curious about it.
 Have her gradually start sitting on the potty, even if she still has her clothes on.
 Take her with you when you use the bathroom, explaining that pee and poop go down the toilet.
 Empty her poopy diapers into the toilet as well.

-Buy undies, especially with characters she loves, to motivate her to ditch diapers.
+Buy big-kid underwear, especially with characters she loves, to motivate her to ditch diapers.
 Read children’s books about potty training so she can see how other characters handle potty training.
 And finally, praise her for the progress she’s made, however simple those steps may be.

-In due time, she’ll be ready to stop using diapers, especially after preparing for potty training all this time.
+In due time, she can be ready to stop using diapers, especially after preparing for potty training all this time.